hsoft/webtop/README.md

 ## Compiling

-To compile this, you need Rust 1.0.0 beta with Cargo.
+To compile this, you need Rust 1.0 with Cargo.

 Then, it's only a matter of: